Subdirectory install for your Ghost site hosted on Magic Pages

 These headers ensure that:

-- The correct protocol (http or https) is communicated to the Ghost instance (
+• The correct protocol (http or https) is communicated to the Ghost instance ( X-Forwarded-Proto).

-). - The original host (your domain) is preserved for Ghost to generate correct URLs (
+• The original host (your domain) is preserved for Ghost to generate correct URLs (X-Forwarded-Host).

-). - The real IP address of the client is passed through to the Ghost instance (
+• The real IP address of the client is passed through to the Ghost instance (X-Real-IP).

-). - The original client IP is preserved if there are multiple proxy hops (
+• The original client IP is preserved if there are multiple proxy hops (X-Forwarded-For).

-). - The request is routed to the correct Magic Pages Ghost instance (
+• The request is routed to the correct Magic Pages Ghost instance (Host).

 In your reverse proxy configuration, you'll need to set these headers dynamically.
 The exact syntax will depend on your reverse proxy software.

-We're here to help and want to make sure you get the most out of Magic Pages.
-Get in touch with us and you'll get back to you as soon as we can.
+I am here to help and want to make sure you get the most out of your Ghost site.
+Reach out directly and I'll get back to you as soon as possible.